agis/pglockanalyze-action/README.md

 ## Usage

-You have to bring your own `postgres:` service container (any version), specify the connection parameters and the action executes pglockanalyze against it, using the files you provided.
+You have to bring your own `postgres:` service container (any version), specify the connection parameters and the action executes pglockanalyze against it using the files you provide.

-Also, you have to make sure to provision the database so that it's in a proper state for the analysis to be possible (e.g. if you have pre-existing migrations that should not be analyzed, you are responsible for running them).
+If your repository contains older migrations, set `migrations_path` together with either `migration_command` or `migration_command_once`.
+The action will automatically run the pre-existing migrations before analysing the new ones.
+`migration_command` runs **once per migration file**, appending the file path to the command. `migration_command_once` runs **only once** without any extra arguments, which is handy for tools that operate on a directory of migrations.

 See https://github.com/agis/pglockanalyze-action/pull/5 for a sample PR demonstrating how one might use this action.